THE DHARMA FLOWER SUTRA SEEN THROUGH

 of the eight kinds of emancipation.

-[They are 1) emancipation from when subjective desire arises and the realization of what things are in reality, 2) liberation when no subjective desire arises by still meditating on the fundamental reality of all existence, 3) liberation through concentrating on the sublime so as to realize a permanent state of freedom from all desire, 4) liberation in the realization of the boundlessness of noumena, latency and empty space (, shûnyatâ), 5) liberation in the realization of the infinite knowledge of understanding what existence is all about, 6) liberation in the realization of the illusoriness and unreality of existence, 7) liberation in the state of mind in which there is neither thought nor the absence of thought, 8) liberation through a state of mind in which there is without question the final extinction of nirvana.]
+[They are 1) emancipation from when subjective desire arises, and the realisation of what things are in reality, 2) liberation when no subjective desire arises, by still meditating on the fundamental reality of all existence, 3) liberation through concentrating on the sublime, so as to realise a permanent state of freedom from all desire, 4) liberation in the realisation of the boundlessness of noumena, relativity, and empty space (, shūnyatā), 5) liberation in the realisation of the infinite knowledge of understanding what existence is all about, 6) liberation in the realisation of the illusoriness and unreality of existence, 7) liberation in the state of mind in which there is neither thought nor the absence of thought, 8) liberation through a state of mind in which there is, without question, the final extinction of nirvana.]

-While this Buddha expounds the Dharma
+While this Buddha expounds the Dharma,

-he will manifest the boundless reaches of his mind
+the boundless reaches of his mind,

-along with transformations and changes of phenomena
+and changes of phenomena

-that cannot be pondered over or discussed.
+that cannot be pondered over

-as many as the grains of sand of the Ganges
+as many as the grains of sand

-will all put the palms of their hands together
+will all put the palms of their hands together,

 as they take in the words of the Buddha.